MellongLau/LiteAutoLayout/README.md

 `view2` have 0pt bottom margin in panel.

-Above code is similar with the Interface Builder, if you have experience in create autolayout constraint with interface builder, you will easy to use AMLiteAutoLayout.
+Above code is similar with the Interface Builder, if you have experience in create autolayout constraint with interface builder, you will easy to use LiteAutoLayout.

 You can set `view1` width and height with 300pt like below: